pnp/blog/content/post/automatically-generate-flow-workflow-business-rule-documentation/index.md

 ## Process Documentation Cloud Flow

-As Processes are managed as a Dataverse table, this table can be used in a Power Automate Flow to generate documentation.
+The Processes Dataverse table can be used in a Power Automate Flow to generate documentation and this is detailed below.

 The top-level view of the flow is: